HL7/cqf-measures/input/pages/quality-improvement-ecosystem.md

 </details>

-> Stakeholders such as public health have ongoing needs for quality improvement at the point of care.
+> Practictioner organizations along with stakeholders such as public health have ongoing needs for quality improvement at the point of care.
 Every effort should be made to establish a capable distributed rule processing environment in FHIR.
 For additional information about idealized processes for moving evidence and information from guidelines to CDS and measurement, refer to an effort by the